Top 10 Places to Visit Father Christmas in The West Midlands.

 Santa Hunt at Black Country Living Museum

 With 5 years between my children, I always try to find something that will appeal to both…This year, we are trying out the Santa Hunt at the Black Country Living Museum in Dudley.
 The museum in itself is a great day out so we have high hopes for an exciting experience!
 Families are encouraged to search for Father Christmas amongst the costumed guides, meeting some Christmassy Characters along the way.
 The challenge is to solve some enchanted clues, sprinkle some magic dust on reindeer shoes and send some letters up the chimney before encountering the man himself who will reward the travellers with a gift.
-We will let you know how we get on!

 You can read all about where to visit

-Breakfast with Santa at Dobbies, Shrewsbury
+Breakfast or Tea with Santa at Dobbies, Shrewsbury

 The Polar Express